cephidstar/learnworks_public/BigQuery.md

 SELECT sum(population) FROM `bigquery-public-data.census_bureau_usa.population_by_zip_2010` WHERE zipcode = '12054'

-Try is again with your hometown zipcode.
+Try this query again with your hometown zipcode.

 Step 9.
 Run this query in BigQuery to retrieve Shakespeare data from the **samples.shakespeare** table, which contains the text of the entire works of Shakespeare.

+The following query counts the number of distinct phraases in Shakespeare's work where the supplied string is found.
 SELECT word, SUM(word_count) AS count FROM `bigquery-public-data`.samples.shakespeare WHERE word LIKE '%love%' GROUP BY word